 The increase in neck thickness recorded across various fertigation levels might have been due to the application of fertilizers in more readily available forms, leading to a greater availability of essential nutrients in the soil solution.
 This enhanced nutrient accessibility likely facilitated improved translocation of assimilates from the source to the sink.
 Similar findings have been reported by Kumar et al. (2016) and Gupta et al. (2018).
 The increased neck thickness may be due to the vigorous plant and bulb growth.
 Similar findings were given by Jamil et al. (2005) and Yimer (2020).

 Bulb diameter: Analysis of the data given in table 1 showed that among the different fertigation levels, the largest mean garlic bulb diameter (5.39 cm) was recorded under treatment F1 (fertigation at 100% of the recommended fertilizer dose), while the smallest mean bulb diameter (4.43 cm) was observed under treatment F3 (fertigation at 60% of the recommended fertilizer dose).
 The effect of fertigation on bulb diameter was found to be significant.
-Bulbs under mulched conditions had a higher mean diameter (5.06 cm) compared to unmulched treatments, with the difference being statistically significant.
+Bulbs under mulched conditions had a higher mean diameter (5.06 cm) compared to unmulch treatments, with the difference being statistically significant.
 In the interaction between fertigation and mulch, the largest bulb diameter (5.47 cm) was recorded under F1M1 (100% fertigation with water-soluble fertilizer and polyethylene mulch), while the smallest (4.33 cm) was observed under F3M0 (60% fertigation without mulch).
 The bulb diameter under F4M1 (surface irrigation with 100% fertigation and mulch) was 4.92 cm, while under F4M0 (surface irrigation with 100% fertigation without mulch), it was 5.02 cm.
 However, the interaction between fertigation and mulch was found to be non-significant.

 The diameter of the garlic bulb is a key factor in classifying it into different grades such as A, B, C and D. An increase in bulb diameter might be due to the adequate fulfillment of the crop's nutritional requirements and proper water intake during various stages of growth.
 This helped in the accumulation of photosynthates in the bulb's storage organ, leading to an increase in bulb size.
 These findings were consistent with those of Sankar et al. (2008) and Gupta et al. (2018).
 The use of mulch might have also contributed to increased bulb diameter by promoting enhanced vegetative growth.
 Mulch helps maintain optimal soil moisture and temperature, which might have facilitated the translocation of more assimilates into bulb formation, thereby boosting its size.
 These results aligned with the studies of Jamil et al. (2005) and Ashrafuzzaman et al. (2011)